LinioIT/seller-center-sdk/docs/Contribute/Tests.md

     $ dcli composer test

+To run all unit tests you can use:

+    $ dcli phpunit

-To run specific unit tests you can use --filter option:
+To run specific unit test you can use --filter option:

-    $ dcli php vendor/bin/phpunit --filter=ClassName::MethodName
+    $ dcli phpunit --filter=ClassName::MethodName